 If an organization is not satisfied with the decision of the Social Event Registration Committee, the president of the organization may request an Appeal Meeting.
 Requests for Appeal will only be heard in accordance with the following guidelines:

 - All appeals must be submitted in writing to the Social Event Registration Committee within 24 hours after the notice of the committee's decision has been sent to the organization's representative.

 - Appeals will be heard by the Executive Director of Student Life.

 - Appointments for appeals will be arranged through the Administrative Assistant to the Executive Director of Student Life.

 - In the absence of the Executive Director, appeals will be heard by their designee.

 This appeal process only applies to decisions made by the Social Event Registration Committee.
 If an organization is not satisfied with any official decision rendered through the University Conduct Process, appeal requests must be made in accordance with the notice received from the Office of Student Conduct and Community Standards.
 Once a matter has been referred to the University Conduct Process through any means, the Coordinator of Social Event Registration will not be able to accept any requests or correspondence regarding appeal.

 Social Event Registration Committee

 The Social Event Registration Committee will discuss every proposed event as submitted.
 Groups that have followed the guidelines as outlined in this document, taken necessary security precautions, and developed a plan for serving any alcoholic beverages appropriately should generally expect to have their events registered by a consensus agreement of the committee.
 If an event is not fully in compliance with these expectations, the members of the committee consider it their duty to guide the organization toward making necessary adjustments so the event can be registered.

-An event held without being registered will cause the organization to lose all current SERC Points, and organizations with repeated offenses will be referred to the Office of Student Conduct and Community Standards.
+An event held without being registered may result in the organization's referral to the Office of Student Conduct and Community Standards for adjudication.